acorg/slurm-pipeline/README.md

 If `--dir` is not specified, a directory will be created (via `tempfile.mkdtemp`) and its path printed.

-By default, The jobs are submitted to SLURM using a [Job Array](https://slurm.schedmd.com/job_array.html) for efficient scehduling of a potentially large number of jobs.
+By default, jobs are submitted to SLURM using a
+[Job Array](https://slurm.schedmd.com/job_array.html) for efficient scehduling of a potentially large number of jobs.
 This can be disabled with the `--noArray` option (though see below).